 CENTRAL PARK EAST LIBRARY

-A bright orange ribbon of alcoves was introduced along its interior wall, surmounted by a strong graphic interpretation of favorites quotes chosen by the school.
-The orange alcove is the computer area, while the main space, flooded by natural light, is divided with low furniture elements, providing classroom and lounge areas.
-The sequence of spaces is articulated by modular and movable furniture that allows great flexibility of use for composing study, meeting, and discussion areas for students, teachers, and parents alike.
+APT introduced a bright orange ribbon of alcove along the library's interior wall, surmounted by a custom designed graphic of favorite quotes chosen by the school.
+The orange alcove is the computer area, while the main space, flooded by natural light, is divided with low furniture elements that provide classroom and lounge areas.
+The sequence of spaces is articulated by modular and movable furniture that allows flexibility of use for composing study, meeting and discussion areas for students, teachers, and parents alike.

 The library’s materials and technologies, such as shades that reduce glare but allow penetration of natural light, as well as energy efficient light fixtures, responded to the latest environmental standards and followed specific environmental requirements developed with the client.

-This project is part of a transformative series of APT school libraries that are expanding their educational purposes by rebuilding communities through culture.
+This project is part of Atelier Pagnamenta Torriani’s architectural acupuncture interventions in NYC: a transformative series of public school libraries that are expanding their educational purpose by rebuilding communities through culture.